riegllms/ros-riegl-vz/riegl_vz/README.md

 Response:
 success = True -> message: Project Name

+**set_position** (riegl_vz_interfaces/SetPosition) :

+Set position of the scanner origin in a global coordinate system (GLCS) supported by RIEGL GeoSys Manager.
+The position must be set before the scan.
+This allows transformation of scans into a global coordinate system and furthermore the position is an initial guess for scan registration.

 **scan** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :

 Start a background task for laser scan data acquisition